andyrids/pico-nrf24/README.md

 my_nrf.initialise(&my_config);
 ```

-4- The payload size for received packets can be set through the `payload_size` function, for a specific data pipe or for all data pipes:
+4- The payload size for received packets can be set through the `payload_size` function for a specific data pipe or for all data pipes.
+The dynamic payload feature can be used instead of setting a static payload size.
+The `dyn_payloads_enable` function will enable dynamic payloads for all data pipes and `dyn_payloads_disable` will disable this feature:

 ```C
 // available through nrf24_driver.h